 - None: This is for a parent service.
 Nest other services under a parent to help organize services in the tree structure.
-There are no additional settings to complete for this type of service. - Database: Connections to database sources are currently unsupported. - HTTP: Connects to HTTP endpoints accessible over the public internet.
+There are no additional settings to complete for this type of service. - Database: Connects to relational databases and retrieves information through SQL queries.
+Learn more in Database services. - HTTP: Connects to HTTP endpoints accessible over the public internet.
 For details about HTTP service settings, see HTTP services. - LDAP: Connects to LDAP sources and retrieves information through database queries.
 Learn more about LDAP service settings, in LDAP services. - 7.
 Optional: In the Value Settings section, define the data Type for the data returned by the service, and select the Secrets checkbox to encrypt that data in PingAuthorize logs.